 Mr. Masaru Takayama founded Japan Ecolodge Association (ECOLA) and Asian Ecotourism Network (AEN), to promote true ecotourism and ecolodge in the region by creating a platform for ecotourism fraternity.
 The environmentally-friendly accommodations standard developed by EOLA is recognized by the GSTC to bottom up the industry standards in the Japaneses marketplace.
 Working as a global community-based ecotourism consultant, ecolodge advisor, and eco travel agency ‘Spirit of Japan Travel’ in Kyoto, Masaru serves a number of key positions in the organizations both home and abroad pertinent to ecotourism and protected areas.
 Mr. Takayama has served as a Tourism for Tomorrow Awards on-site evaluation judge 2013, 2014, 2015, on the World Travel and Tourism Council World Legacy Awards for 2016, and the Wild Asia Responsible Tourism Awards for 2012 and 2015.

-In early 2009, Steve Noakes was active in the process to linking the Sustainable Tourism Stewardship Council (hosted by Rainforest Alliance) and the Partnership for Global Sustainable Tourism Criteria (coordinated by the UN Foundation).
+In early 2009, Steve Noakes was active in the process to link the Sustainable Tourism Stewardship Council (hosted by Rainforest Alliance) and the Partnership for Global Sustainable Tourism Criteria (coordinated by the UN Foundation).
 He served on the Interim Advisory Committee of the Tourism Sustainability Council which evolved out of that process.
 The TSC went on to become the Global Sustainable Tourism Council where he served on the Board during its first 3 years.
-During that time he was a member of the Membership Committee, the Finance Committee and the Education & Training Committee of the GSTC Board and represented the GSTC at numerous high level forums around the Pacific Asia region.
-He retired from the GSTC Board in 2012, and remains as CoChair of the Knowledge Networking, Education & Training Working Group (KNET WG).
-In 2013, he became a member of the GSTC Elections Committee.
-Based in Australia, Steve has been active in industry, NGOs and academia for some 35 years – with a focus on the Pacific Asia region.
+During that time he was a member of the Membership Committee, the Finance Committee and the Education & Training Committee of the GSTC Board and represented the GSTC at numerous high-level forums around the Pacific Asia region.
+He retired from the GSTC Board in 2012, continuing for a few years as CoChair of the Knowledge Networking, Education & Training Working Group (KNET WG).
+In 2013, he became a member of the GSTC Elections Committee and in 2017 became active as a GSTC Trainer.
+Based in Australia, Steve has been active in the industry, NGOs, and academia for some 40 years – with a focus on the Pacific Asia region.